meltano/sdk/docs/stream_maps.md

 #### Q: What is the difference between `primary_keys` and `key_properties`?

-**A:** These two are _generally_ identical - and will only differ in cases like the above where the key_properties is manually overridden or nullified by the user of the tap.
-Tap developers configures the `primary_keys` for each tap where applicable, but they do not control if the user will override `key_properties` behavior when initializing the stream.
+**A:** These two are _generally_ identical - and will only differ in cases like the above where `key_properties` is manually overridden or nullified by the user of the tap.
+Developers will specify `primary_keys` for each stream in the tap, but they do not control if the user will override `key_properties` behavior when initializing the stream.
 Primary keys describe the nature of the upstream data as known by the source system.
 However, either through manual catalog manipulation and/or by setting stream map transformations, the in-flight dedupe keys (`key_properties`) may be overridden or nullified by the user at any time.